mlm-games/repose/README.md

 GPL-3.0-or-later (see `LICENSE`).

-If you want to use Repose in a closed-source product, do open an issue.
+If you would want to use Repose in a closed-source product, do open an issue.